482. Negativland, Escape from Noise (1987)

 The recording of the album was fraught with problems, most of them attributable to the drug problems that would lead to Slovak’s premature demise and from which Kiedis would escape.
 The band initial chose as producer Keith Levene, the guitarist with Public Image Ltd., mostly because he shared an interest in heavy drug use.
 That in turn led to the diversion of sizable chunk of a record company advance for recording demos into fortifying the drug stockpile.
 Kiedis moved through sessions in a narcoleptic haze, leading to an intervention that sent him to rehab, and Levene was dismissed, replaced by Michael Beinhorn, who’d recently earned acclaim for helping produce Herbie Hancock’s Future Shock.

 All that tumult might suggest that The Uplift Mofo Party Plan was destined to be a mess.
-It is, though it’s so thoroughly in keeping with the misguided white-funk slop of Freaky Styley, the band’s prior album, that the shortcoming as probably less attributable to the discord than simply where the band was in their shared development.
+It is, though it’s so thoroughly in keeping with the misguided white-funk slop of Freaky Styley, the band’s prior album, that the shortcoming is probably less attributable to the discord than simply standing as a marker of where the band was in their shared development.
 There’s pleasure to be found in the steady groove of “Walkin’ On Down the Road” and the metal-adjacent fury of “Backwoods,” the latter putting Flea’s distinctive rubbery bass playing to good use.
 And “Behind the Sun” forecasts the kinder, gentler, altogether better version of the Peppers to come.
 Those are fleeting highlights in a morass of officious, thumping junk.
 “Love Trilogy” sounds like a Dead Milkmen castoff, and “Funky Crime” is just plain grating in its artless collapsing of hip hop and hard rock.
 It’s reasonably clever to rework Bob Dylan’s “Subterranean Homesick Blues” into a posturing rap song, but it’s botched into a stupidly unrecognizable snarl, like an ink drawing scribbled over in frustration.

 If Red Hot Chili Peppers needed a sense of purpose to refine their material, there was a least a sign that it was coming soon.
 On the flight back from rehab, Kiedis penned the lyrics to a song called “Fight Like a Brave,” which wound up leading off the album and serving as its first single.
 The lyrics have their ups and downs (“You want to stop dying the life you could be livin’/ I’m here to tell a story but I’m also here to listen/ No I’m not your preacher and I’m not your physician/ I’m just trying to reach you I’m a rebel with a mission”), but there’s at least a newfound sense that Kiedis is trying to say something with greater meaning, and the propulsive, tightly played music meets that intent.
 There were more growing pains to come, but Red Hot Chili Peppers was starting to assert themselves as a band worth paying attention to.